GluuFederation/docs-ce-prod/docs/source/user-management/scim2.md

 updating and deleting already existing (added) devices.
 Addition of devices do not take place through the service since this process requires direct end-user interaction, ie. device enrolling.

+!!!
+Warning
+    [Fido 2](https://fidoalliance.org/) devices are not accessible by current SCIM implementation.

 The following is a summary of features of a Fido Device SCIM resource:

 - Schema URN: `urn:ietf:params:scim:schemas:core:2.0:FidoDevice`